macsleep/datalogger/docs/Restful.md

 06
 </pre>

-And lastly you list the daily log files with their file size:
+And lastly you can list the daily log files with their file size:
 <pre>
 http://datalogger.local/api/logs/2025/04
 01 62351